halkyonio/tap/README.md

 a modular, application-aware platform that provides a rich set of developer tooling and a prepaved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.

-TAP 1.0 has been released in January 2022 and different releases are regularly produced - see [releases note](https://network.pivotal.io/products/tanzu-application-platform/releases).
+TAP 1.0 has been released in January 2022 and different versions are regularly produced - see [releases note](https://network.pivotal.io/products/tanzu-application-platform/releases).

 By supporting the [Supply Chain choreograph](https://cartographer.sh/) pattern, TAP allows to decouple the path to move a microservice to different kubernetes environments (build, scan, CI/CD, test, ...)